History of Bay Area Rapid Transit: 2019–present: Modernization of system and COVID-19 pandemic

 In order to expedite seismic retrofitting the Transbay Tunnel, significant schedule changes and reroutings commenced on February 11, 2019.
 The first inbound trains leave outer terminals around 5:00 am on weekdays, 6:00 am on Saturdays, and 8:00 am on Sundays and most holidays – the previous 4:00 am weekday start time was delayed to 5:00 for three years.
 Special express bus services were established or expanded to accommodate early riders.
 Agencies operating bus bridges include: AC Transit, WestCAT, Golden Gate Transit, County Connection, Tri Delta Transit, WHEELS, SamTrans, and Muni.
 Also weekday evening service was reduced from every 20 minutes to every 24 minutes to allow for construction work in one track of the Tube during those times.
 The SFO–Millbrae line was reinstated, and Sunday Dublin/Pleasanton–Daly City line trains were rerouted away from San Francisco at the Oakland Wye, with their terminus changed to Macarthur station.
 Sunday service to San Francisco resumed on February 16, 2020.
 Trains terminate at Montgomery station during single-tracking work and Daly City at other times.

 Amid the COVID-19 pandemic, ridership plummeted by 90% prompting reduced service hours, cut short turns on the Antioch Line, and longer train lengths to accommodate social distancing.
 As late as February 2021, ridership remained below 20% of usual levels.
+Federal financial aid was provided to maintain service levels, with BART being particularly affected by loss of ridership due to its relatively high farebox recovery.

-As of 2022, equipment included a ThinkPad running Windows 98.
+As of 2022, BART equipment included a ThinkPad running Windows 98.
 Parts for the system were sourced from eBay.